Gui-JVale/cs-core/docs/software-architecture/management-and-gorvernance.md

 ### Software Development Team Organization

-Once the architecture design is in place, ikt can be used to define th eproject oranization.
-Each member of the team that designed the software architecture becomes the elad for a team whose responsibility is to implement a portion of the architecture.
+Once the architecture design is in place, ikt can be used to define the project organization.
+Each member of the team that designed the software architecture becomes the lead for a team whose responsibility is to implement a portion of the architecture.

 Typical roles withing a software development team are the following: